VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part1.md

 For the second **Trailblaizer**, get knocked to perform the next **Quadrupedal Crush/Impact** with ease.
 At that time, **Volcanic Torches** will start to draw a pattern.
 Once the **Trailblaizer** happens, the lines will change direction and show you the safe row/column.
 Then either stay away from the boss' **Quadrupedal Crush** and move into the safe area for **Volcanic Torches** or, use the incoming **Quadrupedal Impact** to get knocked into the safe area.
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="blaze4.jpg;blaze5.jpg;blaze6.jpg" imgDesc="Get kncoked to the safe side;Use the knockback to get into the safe area;Avoid the <strong>Volcanic Torches</strong> explosions" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="blaze4.jpg;blaze5.jpg;blaze6.jpg" imgDesc="Get knocked to the safe side;Use the knockback to get into the safe area;Avoid the <strong>Volcanic Torches</strong> explosions" slideNumber=slideCounter %}

 ___